DESpear262/ClipForge/docs/memory-bank/activeContext.md

 # Active Context: ClipForge

 ## Current Work Focus
-**Primary Task**: Stabilize video import/preview pipeline on Tauri v2 using asset URLs via convertFileSrc()
+**Primary Task**: Stabilize video import/preview pipeline.
+We migrated to Tauri v1 for stability and use WebM previews with Blob playback.

 ## Recent Changes
 - ✅ Read and analyzed existing project documentation